 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Guntersville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Guntersville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Guntersville is a somewhat ethnically-diverse city.
 The people who call Guntersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Guntersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Guntersville include English, German, French , and Dutch.
+Important ancestries of people in Guntersville include Irish, German, French , and Dutch.

 The most common language spoken in Guntersville is English.
 Other important languages spoken here include Spanish and African languages.